NHSDigital/record-a-vaccination-guidance/app/drop-in-sessions.md

 ---
 layout: page
 title: Drop-in sessions
-description: Join a drop-in session with our onboarding team.
+description: Join a drop-in session with our onboarding team where they will be available to answer questions and provide guidance on using the service.
 analytics_key: drop-in-sessions
 eleventyExcludeFromCollections: true
 ---